brazeen/FED_CosmoIO_website/README.md

 1. 3D background with animated and appropriately textured planets and stars
 2. Camera moves slightly with mouse when mouse is moving around
 3. Blue neon effect on the title "Cosmo.IO"
-4. Button that can be pressed to redirect to the "Play" page and start the game, including hover effects (centered and big so players cannot miss it)
+4. Call-to-action button that can be pressed to redirect to the "Play" page and start the game, including hover effects (centered and big so players cannot miss it)
 5. Navigation bar on this page has a transparent background for a nice and integrated effect
+6. Real-time game leaderboard to see who has the most points (points are calculated using fuel left * difficulty multiplier)
+7. 'About' section at the bottom if players would like to read Cosmo's story, as well as the technologies used in the game

 Play Page
+1. Neon Difficulty and Category buttons to select category
+2. Text form with animations for player to enter username (which will be shown on the leaderboard)
+3. Data validation function to check if difficulty, category and username have all been selected before user can proceed
+4. HD background of stars
+5. Neon text effect for "Setup"

 Story Page
 1. HD edited spaceship cockpit background
 2. High definition looped Lottie animation of crying astronaut